crdueck/exactEarth/functional_lunch_and_learn.md

     fmap f (Id a) = Id (f a)

 instance Functor [] where
-    -- looks very similar to map
+    -- looks very similar to map!
     fmap :: (a -> b) -> ([a] -> [b])
     fmap _ []     = []
     fmap f (x:xs) = f x : fmap f xs